the-deep-nlp/core-server/README.md

 Core Project for maintaining database, jobs and tasks.

-## Local setup with local DEEP instance
+## Local setup (requires running local DEEP instance)
 - Copy `.env.sample` as `.env` and set variables.
-More on some of the vars below.
-- Note that, in addition to setting up database config for the core server, we need configurations for deep server as well.
-- For DEEP db configs, use the config of your local deep database.
-    - **NOTE**: you might need to expose ports for database service in your DEEP docker-compose.
+The file is well commented out so that you can follow the instructions there about setting up env vars.
 - Set the cron job timings for indexing and deep data fetching.
 The default intervals are quite long.
 So you might want to make them a bit frequent by setting the following:
     ```